 Dr. Pankaj M. Madhani proposed a strategic framework called the Customer-Centric Supply Chain Strategy with all the competitive priorities in mind and how they connect to enhance customer satisfaction.

 Figure1.
 CCSCS developed by Dr. Pankaj M. Madhani to address the 4R as competitive priorities in a Customer Centric Supply Chain.

 Figure2.
 Diagram showing how CCSCS plays a role in customer value proposition against the other stakeholders.

 Customer Centric Supply Chain’s have become the new competitive advantage in which businesses can gain success.
 The CCSCS is a theoretical framework proposed by Dr. Pankaj M. Madhani to enhance customer satisfaction and support company growth in the long-term.
 Accenture’s analysis showed that 10% of supply chain leaders who leveraged this strategy have outperformed their competitors in revenue (13% growth compared to 5% decline for all other companies) and their supply chain contribution to total revenue was TRIPLE that of other companies (52% vs 17%).
 While the 4Rs are important to customer success, there are other things that will help, including developing targeted capabilities for specific segments of products and customers, engaging top leaders who will be driving these supply chain discussions.
-Ultimately, we should remember that a Customer Centric Supply Chain is not just about fixing one part of the system or adding more technology atop an existing framework, but is the harmonization of all the processes, people, culture, and customers’ needs.
+Ultimately, we should remember that a Customer Centric Supply Chain is not just about fixing one part of the system or adding more technology atop an existing framework, but is the supply chain management software, people, culture, and customers’ needs.